elsagis/Streaming_07_State_of_the_Art/README.md

 Date: February 24, 2023
 Class: Streaming Data Assignment: Module 07

 This program uses 1 producer, 3 task queues (RabbitMQ), 1 consumer, and 3 callbacks.
-It reads data from the       xxxxxx file for .
+It reads data from the USBuildinggsFootprints file(public)
+ # This data is freely available and licenced by Microsoft under the Open Data Commons Open Database License(ODbL).
+This data is faked to be suitable for the programming.

 Instructions on how to run the program
 Before you begin, adjust your settings in Visual Studio and set-up your conda environment